netpro2k/SkypeImageInline/README.md

 4. Symlink or move the built `SkypeImageInline.bundle` into `~/Library/Application\ Support/SIMBL/Plugins`
 5. Copy the SkypeImageInline.SkypeChatStyle to `~/Library/Application\ Support/Skype/ChatStyles/`
 6. Open Skype
-7. Select the ImageInline style in in Skype > Prefferences > Messaging
+7. Select the ImageInline style in in Skype > Preferences > Messaging
 6. Relaunch Skype

 ### Install script